free-worlds-tech/the-inner-sphere/README.md

 # Extractor

-This helper app extracts map data from the data files in `./data/` to markdown table files in `./extracted/`.
+This helper app extracts map data from the data files in `./data/` to markdown table files in `./systam-data/` and `./faction-data/`.
 Those markdown tables are then used by the map generator.